RosettaCommons/documentation/coupled-moves.md

 #### 1.1 Coupled Moves with ShortBackrubMover

 Coupled Moves defaults to ShortBackrubMover, e.g. Example #1.
-If you want to explicitly specify backrub, use
+If you want to explicitly specify this default, use

     ```
     -coupled_moves::backbone_mover backrub